PawelKapusta/VideoSummary/.ai/prd-eng.md

 - Limit of 10 subscribed channels per user.

 ### 3.3.
 Summary Generation
-- Automatic generation: Once a day (at 7:00 PM), the system scans the channels and generates a summary for one, newest video from each channel.
+- Automatic generation: Once a day (at 7:00 PM UTC), the system scans the channels and generates a summary for one, newest video from each channel.
 - Manual generation: The user can manually generate a summary for a video from a channel they subscribe to.
-- Daily limit of one summary per channel (shared by automatic and manual actions).
+- Daily limit of one **successful** summary per channel **globally** (shared by automatic, manual actions, and all users):
+  - Summaries are shared resources - one summary serves all users subscribed to that channel.
+  - If user A generates a summary for channel X today, user B will see the same summary (cannot generate another one for that channel today).
+  - Failed generation attempts (e.g., no subtitles) do NOT count toward the limit and can be retried.
 - Two summary formats generated in a single LLM query:
     - TL;DR (up to 100 tokens).
     - Full summary (up to 500 tokens, in JSON format with sections: `summary`, `conclusions`, `key_points`).